-For a withering, sarcastic description of the dress of fashion let the reader turn to Isaiah, chapter 3, verses 16-24.
+For a withering, sarcastic description of the dress of fashion let the reader turn to Isaiah, chapter iii., verses 16-24.
 We see the same spectacle today on our streets.

-In 1 Timothy, chapter 2, verses 9 and 10, Paul speaks of the question of dress and protests against "braided (or plaited) hair," "gold" "pearls" and "costly array."
+In I. Timothy, chapter ii., verses 9 and 10, Paul speaks of the question of dress and protests against "braided (or plaited) hair," "gold" "pearls" and "costly array."

-In 1 Peter, chapter 3, verse 3, Peter condemns the three things of "plaiting the hair," "wearing of gold" and "putting on of apparel," evidently costly apparel.
+In I. Peter, chapter iii., verse 3, Peter condemns the three things of "plaiting the hair," "wearing of gold" and "putting on of apparel," evidently costly apparel.